pmiam/team-10/README.md

     - **[Microscope movement](operators/scope-downstream)**: this operator takes in the list of coordinates and "moves" to a particular location in the sample and scans around it.
 This is a fake operator for the time being as we didn't have time to implement a continuous feedback loop.
 In production, the output of the mask analysis operator would go back to the original microscope operator.

+    Note that there are some additional `README`s inside of [operators](operators/) for more information.

 4. Panos developed and understood DTMicroscope to collect scans in a particular range.

 After building all of these containers and launching them with `interactEM`, we have the following: